On This Page

 Quadient's document processing architecture spans three distinct pipelines: customer communications, financial document automation, and physical mail digitization.

-Physical-to-Digital (Quadient Impress) bridges legacy print workflows with digital delivery, enabling organizations to consolidate multi-channel output — print, email, SMS, portal — through a single composition layer.
-This is the CCM heritage that still generates wins in regulated verticals while the growth narrative shifts toward financial automation.
+Physical-to-Digital (Quadient Impress) bridges legacy print workflows with digital delivery, enabling organizations to consolidate multi-channel output across print, email, SMS, and portal through a single composition layer.
+This CCM heritage still generates wins in regulated verticals while the growth narrative shifts toward financial automation.

 The Serensia platform received final accreditation from the French Tax Authority in December 2025, completing the compliance chain required for mandatory French e-invoicing beginning September 2026.